 King's Statement on LGBTQ2S+

 King’s University College honours the inherent dignity and worth of every individual.
 In upholding our mission, values and strategic directions, we commit to creating a welcoming, respectful, inclusive community for all equity-deserving groups, including LGBTQ2S+ students, staff, faculty, alumni and visitors.
 The Catholic tradition affirms that the encounter with Jesus Christ reveals the infinite love and mercy of God and transforms us, giving life “a new horizon and a decisive direction" (Pope Benedict XVI, Deus Caritas Est, 1).
 Grounded in the person and mission of Jesus, and enacting the principles of Catholic social teaching, we stand with all those who are positioned at the margins who suffer discrimination.
-We support and advocate for initiatives which create and foster inclusivity.
+We support and advocate for initiatives that create and foster inclusivity.

 The guiding principles of respect, human dignity, solidarity and hospitality align with Catholic social teaching and our values and actions at King’s.
 We will raise the Progress Pride flag in June and July during national and local Pride events as a symbol of our efforts to be a place that welcomes all people.
 We pledge to become a more welcoming and caring space for all.

-“This is an important step in welcoming and fostering an inclusive, caring and affirming community at King’s for LGBTQ2S+ students and employees – for everyone," says Dr. David Malloy, King’s Principal.
+“This is an important step in welcoming and fostering an inclusive, caring and affirming community at King’s for LGBTQ2S+ students and employees – for everyone," says Dr. David Malloy, King’s President.
 “The Progress Pride flag signifies our openness and support for those on the margins who we want to affirm are fully part of our place, which is a place for everyone.”

 The Progress Pride flag positions King’s as a community that is seeking to care for the entire human person while affirming the identities of all people – a community that is learning, re-assessing, and responding to our ever-developing collective knowledge as it relates to equity, diversity and inclusivity initiatives.
 Use of the Progress Pride flag further embeds our commitment to inclusiveness on our campus.